SoD-learning/website-react/README.md

 ## Security Measures

 - **Authentication:** Secure login functionality was implemented.
-- **Input Sanitisation:** All inputs were sanitized to prevent SQL injection and other malicious attacks.
+- **Input Sanitisation:** All inputs were sanitised to prevent SQL injection and other malicious attacks.
 - **Internet Protocols:** Secure internet protocols were enforced to ensure data privacy and integrity.

 ## Cross-Browser Compatibility